NadiDami/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 ---
 layout: post
-title: Handling errors in elixir, Who said Monad
+title: Handling Errors in Elixir, Who said Monad
 description: Why the Internet everywhere is not the same as the Internet anywhere
 date: 2015-10-15 14:56:05
 tags: